MNL48: 2018: First Generation, Aitakatta – Gustong Makita and Pag-ibig Fortune Cookie

 On August 17, the group premiered the music video of their debut single "Aittakata – Gustong Makita".
 While their debut extended play Aitakatta was released on September 14, the single was released on September 28.
-On October 5, MNL48 were announced as one of the participants for Himig Handog 2018.
+On October 5, MNL48 were announced as one of the participants of Himig Handog 2018.
 The group interpreted the song "Dalawang Pag-ibig Niya" alongside Your Face Sounds Familiar Kids alumni Krystal Brimner and Sheena Belarmino.
 On October 26, MNL48 premiered their second music video "Talulot ng Sakura".
-On November 7, 18 days before the official release of the second single, trainee Sheccaniah Faith Baler planned to resign from the group since she completed her duties in the group's debut.
+On November 7, 18 days before the official release of the second single, trainee Niah left the group.
 On November 25, the group premiered the music video of their second single "Pag-ibig Fortune Cookie" the same day they performed the said single on another "Handshake Event" held on Movie Stars Cafe.
-On December 12, 2018, trainee Edralyn Tocop left, leaving nine trainees remaining.
+On December 12, 2018, trainee Eda left, leaving nine trainees remaining.

 On December 11, AKS announced that the group will join the "AKB48 Group Asia Festival 2019" event on January 27, 2019, at Impact Arena, Muang Thong Thani, Bangkok, Thailand after BNK48's sixth Single Senbatsu General Election.
-MNL48 will perform with their sister groups AKB48, JKT48, BNK48, AKB48 Team SH, AKB48 Team TP and SGO48.
-MNL48 members Abby, Brei, Coleen, Faith, Gabb, Jem, Mari, Rans, Sela and Sheki went to the event.
+At the event, MNL48 performed with their sister groups AKB48, JKT48, BNK48, AKB48 Team SH, AKB48 Team TP and SGO48, with members Abby, Brei, Coleen, Faith, Gabb, Jem, Mari, Rans, Sela and Sheki in attendance.
 On December 14, it was announced that MNL48 will be having their first mini-concert at Movie Stars Cafe, Centris Station, Quezon Ave on December 23, 2018.